langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 #### Handoffs as tools

 One of the most common agent types is a ReAct-style tool-calling agents.
-For those types of agents, a common pattern would be wrapping a handoff in a tool call, e.g.:
+For those types of agents, a common pattern is wrapping a handoff in a tool call, e.g.:

 ```python
 def transfer_to_bob(state):